 The high economic and social costs of flooding episodes are borne mainly by the local residents, but also by the overall national economy, as well as by the nearby countries.
-Despite these costs, floods have also brought about some benefits: Unique ecological wetland habitats have been formed on those lands that have been flooded by the rivers.
-New species of both animals and plants live in these habitats.
+Nevertheless, extensive flooding and the effects form mining activities have led to the creation of new wetland habitats that harbor important biodiversity riches in both flora and fauna species.
 Ecologists from Silesian University recognise these biodiversity riches and assert that they should be conserved.
-In addition, these habitats created by the over flown rivers are now of high recreational value, serving as attractive tourism location.
+In addition, these habitats created by the overflown rivers are now of high recreational value and could potentially serve as attractive tourism location.
 A second aim of this choice experiment is therefore to investigate the local residents' valuation of the conservation of the biodiversity found in these habitats and also accessibility to the riverbanks to enjoy recreational activities in the area.